Referrer Policy

 At one end, no-referrer suppresses the header. same-origin keeps referrer information within the same origin. origin reduces the value to the origin rather than the full path. strict-origin-when-cross-origin preserves more information for same-origin requests, sends only the origin for secure cross-origin requests, and withholds referrer information on downgrade.
 At the permissive end, unsafe-url can expose more of the source URL across boundaries, which is why the W3C security considerations treat it as a leakage risk for authors who do not intend that exposure.

-Authors can deliver the policy through the Referrer-Policy response header, a meta name="referrer" element, a referrerpolicy attribute on elements such as a, area, img, iframe, and link, or a noreferrer link relation.
+Authors can deliver the policy through the Referrer-Policy response header, a meta name="referrer" element, a referrerpolicy attribute on elements such as a, area, img, iframe, link, and in current drafts script, or a noreferrer link relation.
 Policies can also be inherited, so review needs to identify the effective policy at the point where a request is made.
 The WHATWG Fetch Standard integrates referrer policy into request handling by deriving the request's referrer and setting the Referer header during fetch processing.

 Agent Context